-Market coordination can be suboptimal for a number of reasons, including positive and negative externalities, information asymmetries, public goods, monopoly and oligopoly, the volatility and non-rationality of financial markets in the face of fundamental uncertainty, the existence of multiple equilibria, and the possibility of market economies to enter demand-side secular stagnation.
-For a general overview of market failures, see John Cassidy, How Markets Fail (New York: Picador, 2009); on externalities, see Arthur Pigou, The Economics of Welfare (London: Macmillan, 1920); on information asymmetries, see George A. Akerlof, "The Market for 'Lemons': Quality Uncertainty and the Market Mechanism," The Quarterly Journal of Economics 84, no. 3 (1970), pp. 488-500; on volatility in financial markets, see Hyman Minsky, Stabilizing an Unstable Economy (New Haven: Yale University Press, 1986); on demand-side secular stagnation, see John Maynard Keynes, The General Theory of Employment, Interest, and Money (London: Macmillan, 1936).
+The results were decidedly mixed: "The shortages worsened and the public's nerves frayed."
+This resulted both from too little intervention-"The absence of possibility of market economies to enter demand-side secular stagnation.
+For a general overview of market failures, see John Cassidy, How Markets Fail (New York: Picador, 2009); on externalities, see Arthur Pigou, The Economics of Welfare (London: Macmillan, 1920); on information asymmetries, see George A. Akerlof, "The Market for 'Lemons': Quality Uncertainty and the Market Mechanism," Quarterly Journal of Economics 84, no. 3 (1970): 488-500; on volatility in financial markets, see Hyman Minsky, Stabilizing an Unstable Economy (New Haven, CT: Yale University Press, 1986); on demand-side secular stagnation, see John Maynard Keynes, The General Theory of Employment, Interest, and Money (London: Macmillan, 1936).

-84 Kornai, The Socialist System: The Political Economy of Communism.
+78. Kornai, Socialist System.